stockholmuniversity/su-logging/README.md

 logger.warning("My WARNING message")
 ```

+### Console
-For easier developing you can also enable console logging:
+For easier developing you can also switch to console logging:
 ```python
 from su.logging import console, logging